-- Andrew's relationship with Justin on Desperate Housewives.
+- Andrew's relationship with Justin.
 Justin was in love, Andrew used him to drive his mother insane.
 Andrew's still gay, though.

 - While they were divorced, Gabrielle pretended to have very loud sex with a business competitor that Carlos knew, to make him stop thinking she still loved him.

-- Played with in Boston Legal - it turned out that they were still seeing each other, and had faked the break-up and an ensuing court case to maintain the publicity.
+- Played with in Boston Legal - at the end of a court case involving one, it turned out that they were still seeing each other, and had faked the break-up and the ensuing case to maintain the publicity.

 - Murphy Brown and her black boss at one point found it really amusing to "shock" people, especially by sending them kahlua and cream drinks.
 Eventually they figured out that the one thing they had in common was liking to screw with people.

-- Paul Kinsey of Mad Men dated a black woman in Season 2 basically for the shock value/to indicate how "forward-thinking" and "artistic" he was.
+- Paul Kinsey dated a black woman in Season 2 basically for the shock value/to indicate how "forward-thinking" and "artistic" he was.
 She eventually sees right through him and kicks him to the curb.

-- Averted by Lane Pryce and the literal Playboy Bunny Toni; it's clear that despite him being white and her black, to say nothing of the age element, they actually have a legitimate relationship and aren't trying to shock anybody.
+- Averted by Lane Pryce and the literal Playboy Bunny Toni; it's clear that despite him being white and her black, to say nothing of the age element, and his being married (if separated), and the other chasms between them (e.g., he's a well-off business executive and named partner at an advertising agency, she's a working-class cocktail waitress; he's English, she's American) they actually have a legitimate relationship and aren't trying to shock anybody.

 - Ja'maie King from Summer Heights High does this twice over the course of an eight episode series: First by going out with a year 7 boy four years her junior, and again when she asks another girl to the year 11 Formal.